 - 20. Ascension and the Falkland Islands draw St Helenian workers away because of their comparably high wages and benefit packages.
 This leakage of talent is a problem because it makes it difficult for local businesses to find good recruits, and it means less PAYE tax is being paid which increases the burden on other tax payers. - 21.
 In the Falklands, oil and gas exploration, a strong fishing sector (350,000 tonnes catch); meat and wool sales provide the Island's income which fuels good wages.
 From the 1st July 2020 the Minimum Wage increased to £7.13 per hour. - 22.
 In Ascension, income is generated largely through the US military service.
 There is no Minimum Wage or Living Wage.
 However, information provided by Ascension Island Government show salaries from £7,321 which represent non-skilled positions.
 This is the equivalent of £3.75 per hour based on a normal 37.5 hour week on Ascension.
 Note, however, that included in AIG relocation packages are an annual food allowance (£2,969 or £5,936 based on single or accompanied status), free accommodation, shipping allowance, free return travel to residence, free medical and primary care and 30 days paid holiday leave.
 Most workers employed on contracts with the U.S. government would be eligible to be paid at least the U.S. Federal Minimum Wage of \$7.25 per hour (approximately £5.20). - 23.
 Conversely, the Minimum Wage in South Africa is significantly lower than on St Helena.
 The Minimum Wage was initially set at 20 rand per hour (approximately £0.95) in 2019 and increased to 21.69 rand (approximately £1.04) on 1 March 2021. - 24.
+Limited information is available from official sources regarding the Minimum Wage in Montserrat (which also receives financial aid from the UK) but one source suggests salaries start at 690 East Caribbean Dollars (approximately £184) per month or approximately £.50 East Caribbean Dollars (£1.20) per hour.
+Given the differences between St Helena and Montserrat and the lack of shared labour market, this is likely not an informative comparison. - 25.
 The recommended increase of Minimum Wage to £3.25 does not significantly address the issue of workers leaving for Ascension and Falklands to work.
 However the significantly large increase in salaries required to address the competition issue would not be affordable for businesses on St Helena at this time.
 The plan for St Helena to become more competitive as a place to work compared to the Falklands and Ascension will need to be addressed over a longer time horizon, and will be contingent on more new money coming into St Helena through increased exports including tourism.
 The Minimum Wage Policy recommended by the Employment Rights Committee sets out the principles for a longer-term path to a more ambitious Minimum Wage that will benefit workers and provide adequate time for businesses to plan and adapt.